prathmj/starter-bundle/README.md

 # LinkNYC Starter Bundle

 An HTML5 application built for LINKNYC.
-This starter bundle will provide the neccessary tools to build and develop content & creative on a Link.
+This starter bundle will provide the necessary tools to build and develop content & creative on a Link.
 With this bundle you will have the ability to test locally and package for production.

 ## Bundle Dependencies